 Research has shown though that staying physically active is the key to helping back pain.
 Recent guidelines from the National Institute of Clinical Excellence (NICE) recommend that regular physical activity & exercise in combination with education can help people manage their low back pain.

-It is based on these guidelines that here at goPhysio, we have developed a new educational & exercise course called Active Backs.
+It is based on these guidelines that here at goPhysio, we have developed new exercise-rehabilitation classes.

 Paul Baker, goPhysio’s Clinical Director, says